dev-academy-programme/concepts/testing/cucumber-tests.md

 Sometimes clients leave page content up to the software team and then want it changed later when it doesn't meet their understanding.
 Also note that the likelihood is expressed in human readable terms "likely to rain".
 The software team know that the response from a weather API is alomost certainly going to be in percentage terms and transforming this into "likely" or "unlikely" will take additional code.

+Note: to get this code to work we're spoofing the browser location `browser.location()`.
+We'd also have to spoof the Weather API call so that the response is consistent.

 In the later steps we will write code to automate a browser that interacts with our software in the specific way detailed in the specification.

 ## App scaffolding